sarabenali88/IoT/docs/web/JavaScript.md

         <h6>Date: ${formattedDate}</h6>
         <h6>Time: ${time}</h6>
         <button class="deleteButton mt-2 btn btn-outline-secondary" data-id="${appointment.appointment_id}">Delete</button>`;
-        document.getElementById("card").appendChild(div);
+        data.sort((a, b) => new Date(a.date_time_appointment) - new Date(b.date_time_appointment));
+        document.getElementById("new-appointment").appendChild(div);

 ```

 Next, I added an event listener on the button that I named delete, because I am making a DELETE request.
 In the fetch
 method I added the php file for the DELETE with the id of the appointment.
 I did this because I needed to include the parameter
 for the appointment id, because I am doing a GET request on the appointment_id in the PHP file.
 In the then method I do
-a check to see if the response is successful and if it is then I remove the div and if it's not, an error message will
+a check to see if the response is successful and if it is then I remove the div and display a message that you can also
-be console logged:
+remove by clicking on the button and if it's not, an error message will be console logged:
 ```
  div.querySelector(".deleteButton").addEventListener("click", function (event) {
             event.preventDefault();